SPACEX

 The SpaceX Story

-Key milestones across 24 years — from a startup with three failed launches to the most valuable private company on Earth.
-Hover over each milestone for details.
+Key milestones across 24 years — from a startup with three failed launches to the most valuable company to ever file for IPO.

-Falcon 1 — first private liquid rocket to orbit
+Falcon 1 — first private liquid rocket to reach orbit

 Dragon docks with the International Space Station